toozklot/Fedora-44-Post-Install-Guide/README.md

 * Remove it from the list

 ### Disable unused services
-* Do not do this step if you need geolocation and cellular services respectively
+* Skip this step if you need geolocation and cellular services respectively
 * `sudo systemctl disable --now geoclue.service ModemManager.service`

 ### Disable IRQ Balance (Intel iGPU only)